Discover Stingless Bee Defense Mechanisms: How They Protect Their Colonies

 • Resin & Propolis: They collect sticky plant resins and mix them with wax to create propolis, a material with antimicrobial and defensive properties.
 Propolis is applied to the entrance, cracks, and intruder pathways to entangle and trap ants or wasps.

-• Sticky traps: Some bees have been observed throwing resin droplets at intruders using their legsβ€”a behavior that can immobilize smaller attackers like parasitic flies or spiders.
+• Sticky traps: Some bees have been observed throwing resin droplets at intruders using their legs—a behavior that can immobilize smaller attackers like parasitic flies or spiders.

 • Alarm pheromones: Guard bees release chemical alarm signals that rapidly alert the entire colony to an attack.
-This can trigger a coordinated response where worker bees exit the nest in large numbers to attack or reinforce defenses.
+This can trigger a coordinated response where worker bees exit the nest in large numbers to attack or reinforce defense

-4. Stealth Tactics: Camouflage, Deception, and False Entrances
+4. Stealth Tactics: Deception and False Entrances

 In addition to active defenses, stingless bees have evolved passive defense mechanisms: